alanvf1/coffee-delivery/README.md

 A React App to manage a shopping cart for a fictional Coffee Shop.

-For this project, I used some React fundamentals such as contexts, reducers, as well as powerful libraries such as styled-components, react-hook-form and zod
+For this project, I used some React fundamentals such as contexts, reducers, as well as powerful libraries such as styled-components, react-hook-form and zod.

 ## Steps to run app on your local